Deutsche Bank: 1933–1945

-Post-World War II
+1945–2000

 Following Germany's defeat in World War II, the Allied authorities, in 1948, ordered Deutsche Bank's break-up into regional banks.
 These regional banks were later consolidated into three major banks in 1952: Norddeutsche Bank AG; Süddeutsche Bank AG; and Rheinisch-Westfälische Bank AG.
 In 1957, these three banks merged to form Deutsche Bank AG with its headquarters in Frankfurt.

 In 1959, the bank entered retail banking by introducing small personal loans.
 In the 1970s, the bank pushed ahead with international expansion, opening new offices in new locations, such as Milan (1977), Moscow, London, Paris, and Tokyo.
-In the 1980s, this continued when the bank paid U$603 million in 1986 to acquire Banca d'America e d'Italia.
+In the 1980s, this continued when the bank paid US$603 million in 1986 to acquire Banca d'America e d'Italia.

 In 1972, the bank established its Fiduciary Services Division which provides support to its private wealth division.

 At 8:30 am on 30 November 1989, Alfred Herrhausen, chairman of Deutsche Bank, was killed when a car that he was in exploded while he was traveling in the Frankfurt suburb of Bad Homburg.
 The Red Army Faction claimed responsibility for the blast.

 In 1989, the first steps towards creating a significant investment-banking presence were taken with the acquisition of Morgan, Grenfell & Co., a UK-based investment bank which was renamed Deutsche Morgan Grenfell in 1994.
 In 1995 to greatly expand into international investments and money management, Deutsche Bank hired Edson Mitchell, a risk specialist from Merrill Lynch, who hired two other former Merrill Lynch risk specialists Anshu Jain and William S. Broeksmit.
+In the year 1991 the majority of the deposit-taking business (especially corporate and retail banking), as well as a number of branch buildings and locations, were taken from the Deutsche Kreditbank together with the Dresdner Bank in the course of the currency union, and ran until 1993 under Dresdner Bank Kreditbank AG and Deutsche Bank Kreditbank AG until 1994.

 By the mid-1990s, the buildup of a capital-markets operation had got underway with the arrival of a number of high-profile figures from major competitors.
 Ten years after the acquisition of Morgan Grenfell, the US firm Bankers Trust was added.
 Bankers Trust suffered losses during the 1998 Russian financial crisis since it had a large position in Russian government bonds, but avoided financial collapse by being acquired by Deutsche Bank for $10 billion in November 1998.
-On 4 June 1999, Deutsche Bank merged its Deutsche Morgan Grenfell and Bankers Trust to became Deutsche Asset Management (DAM) with Robert Smith as the CEO.
+On 4 June 1999, Deutsche Bank merged its Deutsche Morgan Grenfell and Bankers Trust to become Deutsche Asset Management (DAM) with Robert Smith as the CEO.
 This made Deutsche Bank the fourth-largest money management firm in the world after UBS, Fidelity Investments, and the Japanese post office's life insurance fund.
 At the time, Deutsche Bank owned a 12% stake in DaimlerChrysler but United States banking laws prohibit banks from owning industrial companies, so Deutsche Bank received an exception to this prohibition through 1978 legislation from Congress.